linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

 ## Conclusion

 With that, you have everything set up to start using Crossplane for as a universal control plane.
 Deploying the Linode instance in the example above shows you the basics of Crossplane's infrastructure management.
-And messing around with that deployment manifest can give you more ideas about how Crossplane manages its infrastructure.
+And exploring with that deployment manifest can give you more ideas about how Crossplane manages its infrastructure.

-But Crossplane is also a highly flexible tool, sure to have the features to accommodate your particular infrastructure needs.
+Crossplane is also a highly flexible tool and has features to accommodate a wide variety of infrastructure needs.
 One valuable area to explore is actually Kubernetes's [role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) features.
 Crossplane can utilize these robust access-control features for its control planes, too.

 To learn more about the concepts behind your Crossplane instance, take a look at Crossplane's [introduction](https://docs.crossplane.io/v1.12/getting-started/introduction/) documentation.
 This covers some of the most important concepts for making the most of your control planes.
-And for even more, follow the link below to the full Crossplane documentation.
+And for more information, follow the link below to the full Crossplane documentation.